 Candidates for the award of the Diploma in Librarianship must meet the following requirements:

-- (1) Hold a degree, other than in Librarianship, of an approved University. - (2) Successfully complete the prescribed course of lectures and practical work in Librarianship. - (3) Present a thesis or bibliography which satisfies the examiners. - (4) Complete at least one year's employment in approved professional work.
+- (1) Hold a degree, other than in Librarianship, of an approved University. - (2) Successfully complete the prescribed course of lectures, practical work and assignments. - (3) Complete at least one year's employment in approved professional work.